SteeltoeOSS/Documentation/docs/README.md

 ## Creating a new blog post

 Create a new `.md` file in the `articles` directory.
-Name the file something that is URL safe.
-In `/articles/index.md` add a shorthand link to the document as well as a short description.
+Name the file something that is URL-safe.
+In `/articles/index.md`, add a shorthand link to the document, as well as a short description.

 Here is a starter blog post: